stevedsun/stevedsun.github.io/content/posts/2022-5-8_lexer_design.md

 To parse a configuration file, we have to

-- Defining token (key charectors)
+- Defining token (key characters)
-- Reading charectors and looking for token
+- Reading characters and looking for a token
-- Saving current state to tell parser which struct the following charectors belong
+- Saving current state to tell parser which struct the following characters belong